Roblox-Trackers/Roblox-API-Tracker/README.md

 ## What are all these folders and files?
 Each folder represents documentation for one endpoint.
 For example, the folder named "Presence" refers to https://presence.roblox.com/docs
 Each file in each folder represents one version of each endpoint's documentation, like a file named "Presence v1.json" in the folder named "Presence".
+## Discord
+For instant updates and parsed changes, join the Discord at https://discord.gg/AVDC6R8B7D